Email and Digital Marketing

 Email Reporting tab with Email Performance section, Revenue insights, and Recommendations sections

-• Link - The URLs linked within your email that were actually clicked.
-If a URL is in two different places within your email, it is only represented once, but by viewing the Heat Map tab, you can see the click counts for each of the links.
+• Links - The URLs linked within your email that were actually clicked.
+If a URL appears in two different places within your email, it is only represented once.
+However, by viewing the Heat Map tab, you can see the click counts for each link.

-• Unique Clicks - This tells you the number of times that a unique contact clicked on the link.
+• Unique clicks - This indicates the number of times that a unique contact clicked on the link.
 If a contact clicks on the link more than once, only the first click is tracked.
 Clicking on the hyperlinked number shows you which contacts clicked on the link.

-• Distribution - This tells you the click rate for each link in your email so you can see which links had the highest engagement.
+• Distribution - This indicates the click rate for each link in your email, allowing you to identify which links received the highest engagement.
 The higher the distribution percentage, the more attention the link received.

 Distribution = (Unique Clicks / Total Click-throughs) x 100

-• Total Click-throughs - This is the total number of link clicks that your email received.
-The Unique Clicks and Distribution always add up to the total in the Total Click-throughs.
+• Total click-through - This refers to the total number of link clicks that your email received.
+The Unique clicks column and Distribution column always add up to the total in the Total click-through row.

-1. The Send History section gives you information for each time you send the same email, including when you send the email to a new list, resend the email to non-openers, or use Quicksend:
+2. The Send history in the History section provides information for each time you send the same email, including when you send the email to a new list, resend the email to non-openers, or send the email to new contacts to your list.
+Each unique send has its own row in the table:

 • Date - The day, month, year, and time that the email was sent.

-• Sent Count - The number of contacts that were sent the email each time you sent it.
+• Sends - The number of contacts who were sent the email each time you sent it.

-• Status - This tells you if your email was sent successfully or had any delivery issues that prevented your contacts from receiving it.
+• Status - This indicates whether your email was sent successfully or if any delivery issues occurred, preventing your contacts from receiving it.

 Other reporting information